What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 Low Inventory Leading to Pre-Foreclosure Searches

-Part of the problem is the fact that there have been fewer houses available for sale.
-When homebuyers search Zillow, and they don’t find many options in their area, they may use Zillow to search for everything, including the pre-foreclosure listings.
+When homebuyers search Zillow and don’t find many options in their area, they may use Zillow to search for everything, including the pre-foreclosure listings.

-It can be really frustrating for a buyer to go onto Zillow to look at homes posted for sale that have already been under agreement for weeks.
-In a hot real estate market properties come and go like a fart in the wind.
-This, unfortunately, is an all too common scenario with Zillow.
-Real Estate agents are left with the job of explaining why it happens to their clients.
+It can be frustrating for a buyer to go onto Zillow to look at homes posted for sale that have already been under agreement for weeks.
+In a hot real estate market, properties come and go like a fart in the wind.
+Stale data, unfortunately, is an all too common scenario with Zillow.

 More Accurate Search Options

-Ideally, Zillow should make it more challenging to search for pre-foreclosure properties, so the average buyer does not get confused.
+Ideally, Zillow should make it more challenging to search for pre-foreclosure properties so the average buyer does not get confused.
 But Zillow will do what it wants to do, and there is no guarantee that it will change things based on the frustrations of real estate agents and home buyers.

 Instead of using Zillow as a home search tool, buyers and sellers have better options, including finding a local real estate agent who can provide them direct access to the local multiple listing service (MLS).

-This is a far cry from what Zillow offers.
+Instant, accurate data is a far cry from what Zillow offers.

 My suggestion would be to use some other search tools.
 Once you have located a few homes you are interested in, you can always look at these homes on Zillow to get any information you feel Zillow offers over and above other sites.

-He or she can give you access to the same search tools used by professional real estate agents, especially if your Realtor has a website.
+They can give you access to the same search tools that professional real estate agents use, especially if your Realtor has a website.
 All you have to do is go to your agent’s site and conduct a search.
-Everything you find on the site should be for sale.
-Just like understanding the costs of buying a home, nobody wants to be misled down a path that gets them nowhere.

 Avoid Being Fooled By Zillow Pre-Market Listings